elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 #Block declaration#

-JS implementation of a block describes the functionality of a certain class of web interface elements.
+JS implementation of a block describes the functionality of a certain class of web interface components.
 In a specific interface, each block can have several instances.
 Each instance of a block implements functionality of the whole class and has its own state, independent of the others.

 In terms of object oriented programming paradigm: